 - Wide height range (which ranges from 7-pound infants to 45-pound babies)

-It is important to note that within the series itself, they have the All Seasons version, The Embossed, The Original, and the Airflow.
+It is important to note that within the series itself, they have the All Seasons version model, The Embossed model, The Original model, and the Airflow model.
 If you live in Florida or Southern CA, it is wise to consider buying the All Seasons version rather than sticking with the Airflow version.
 The all-season version is the optimal choice because it has many features that are designed for all seasons, unlike the other version.
 Some of its features include: